-The Switched Cabinet Distribution Unit has one predefined administrative user account (username/password: admn/admn), and supports a maximum of 112 defined user accounts.
+The PT40 unit has one predefined administrative user account (username/password: admn/admn), and supports a maximum of 112 defined user accounts.

 NOTE: For security, Server Technology recommends removal of the predefined administrative user account after a new account with administrative rights has been created.